 Typhoid fever is a reportable disease in Oklahoma.
 Typhoid fever is a disease caused by the bacteria Salmonella Typhi.
 In the United States, about 400 cases occur each year with approximately 75% of these cases acquired during travel to underdeveloped countries, including Asia, Africa, and Latin America.
-Typhoid fever is uncommon in Oklahoma; only 1 to 2 cases have been reported each year since 1990.
+Typhoid fever is uncommon in Oklahoma.
+Since 1990, 0 to 3 cases have been reported each year.

 Typhoid fever is treated with antibiotics.
 A person will usually recover in 2-3 days with prompt antibiotic treatment.
 People that do not get prompt medical treatment may continue to have a fever for weeks or months, and as many as 10% will continue to shed the bacteria in their feces for 3 months after experiencing symptoms.
-Some people (2% to 5%) recover from typhoid fever but continue to carry the bacteria as permanent carriers.
-Some infected persons do not show any symptoms of typhoid fever but can shed the S. Typhi bacteria in their feces for many years.
-These persons are called S. Typhi "carriers".
+Some people (2% to 5%) recover from typhoid fever but continue to shed the bacteria, in their feces and sometimes urine, as permanent S. Typhi carriers.

 What can persons do to prevent Typhoid fever?